jclark/pc-ptp-ntp-guide/linuxptp-gm.md

 Sep 22 11:19:00 halloumi systemd[1]: ptp4l-gm.service: Deactivated successfully.
 Sep 22 11:19:00 halloumi systemd[1]: Finished ptp4l-gm.service - Change the settings of ptp4l to work as a grandmaster.
 ```

+TODO: instead of sleeping, we can repeatedly use phc_ctl cmp command to wait for the delta
+between the offset to reduce to enough.

 ### phc2sys service